lrtsuser/LRTS/README.md

 ## Artifact

 `artifact` folder contains our code for downloading more builds from the listed projects, our TCP technique code implementation and experiment scripts.
+To run our scripts on the processed dataset above, please use instructions in the `artifact/README.md`.

 #### Requirement